catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 sits between your origin servers and the end users of the site.
-All end user traffic is served by Fastly POPs, the POP will respond to an end user with either cached content or content fetched from an origin server depending on the caching rules are set by the origin servers.
+All end user traffic is served by Fastly POPs, the POP will respond to an end user with either cached content or content fetched from an origin server depending on the caching rules set by the origin servers.

 .. _content delivery network: https://en.wikipedia.org/wiki/Content_delivery_network